 “Are you really gay?

-“Gay and straight, as long as you wait,” Jack answered.
+“Gay and straight, as long as you wait,” Jack answers.

-They laughed.
+They laugh.
 “Do you still perform anywhere?
 We want to see your movie.”

 “It’s in limited release.
 Marty rents it to his friends who want to see teen boys making out.”

-“That’s what we want to see,” they both exclaimed.
+“That’s what we want to see,” they both exclaim.
 “Do you still do shows.”

 “Well, wait ten minutes.
 We’ll be going on.”

-“Wow,” they were still kids.
-I slid over so they could sit down.
-Jack reached over and kissed me, causing flash bulbs to go off.
-Brett and Trent would be so jealous in the morning.
+“Wow,” they are still kids.
+I slide over so they could sit down.
+Jack reaches over and kisses me, causing flash bulbs to go off.
+Brett and Trent will be so jealous in the morning.

-They blushed, then reciprocated by kissing each other.
+They blush, then reciprocated by kissing each other.
 “What are you going to sing?”

 “Abba.
 What are your favorites?”